maxbarnas/sigkill.dk/blog/2019-06-30-how-to-make-sway-act-like-ratpoison.md

 be passed to the focused window, and you will stay in prefix mode.
 Ratpoison would beep at you and exit prefix mode (although it's strictly not a mode in Ratpoison).
-There is no simple way to capture this behaviour in Sway, since you cannot define a "default binding" that would exit the mode.
+There is no simple way to capture this behaviour in sway, since you cannot define a "default binding" that would exit the mode.

 Still, if you are like me, and consider the early/mid-2000s to be the